 Related Content: Meals in Minutes: Bacon Egg and Cheese Breakfast Cups

 Processed foods are full of simple carbohydrates and refined grains, which cause your blood sugar to rise, stimulating the release of insulin and causing your body to store fat.
 Whole foods, or foods that are closest to their natural form, are usually higher in fiber and take more energy to digest.
 High-fiber meals cause your stomach to release carbohydrates and nutrients in a slow, steady stream.
 Your body will be able to use more of the nutrients and will not store excess energy as fat.

 One of the best ways to introduce more whole foods in your diet is by snacking on nuts and raw vegetables.
 Steaming vegetables instead of sauteing, baking or frying will also keep a lot of the fiber and other nutrients intact.

 Spicy foods can often help you feel full more quickly, making you more likely to eat less.
-In addition, people from areas like Thailand, where spicy foods make up a high proportion of the cuisine, are less likely to experience certain heart conditions like clotting disorders.
-Putting some hot peppers in your meals or using spicy condiments made from hot peppers can introduce more capsaicin, the substance that makes peppers hot and acts as a blood thinner, into your diet.
+People from areas like Thailand, where spicy foods make up a high proportion of their diet, are less likely to experience certain heart conditions like clotting disorders.
+Putting hot peppers in your meals or using spicy condiments made from hot peppers introduce more capsaicin, the substance that makes peppers hot and acts as a blood thinner, into your diet.

 Making just a few habit changes like these can get even the most sluggish metabolism moving.
 Whatever physical activity you get will be much more beneficial when your metabolism is at is most efficient, helping you shed and keep off fat and getting more out of the food you eat.